ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Operator and the Third Party, if one is present.
 The VRF is used for preserving the privacy of labels.

+Throughout the document, the following shorthands are used to denote different parameters of the current cipher suite:

+- `Hash.Nh` denotes the hash function's output length in bytes.
+- `VRF.Nh` denotes the VRF algorithm's output length in bytes.
+- `VRF.Np` denotes the VRF algorithm's proof size in bytes.

-Cipher suites are represented with the CipherSuite type.
-The cipher suites are defined in {{kt-cipher-suites}}.
+Cipher suites are represented with the CipherSuite type and are defined in
+{{kt-cipher-suites}}.

 ## Tree Head Signature